sirupsen/anki-airtable/README.md

 Let's say you're dying to learn when all produce is in season to impress your friends and own the local farmer's market.
-While you're at it, why not learn the origin of all these vegetables too? :tomato: :corn :eggplant: :apple:
+While you're at it, why not learn the origin of all these vegetables too? :tomato: :corn: :eggplant: :apple:

 Having all that information is great.
 But you really want to have a full overview of all produce by season, and not just have it in your head.
 Airtable